umairali-bit/node_teamInfo/README.md

 * `getRole()`   // Returns 'Employee'

-The other three classes will extend `Employee`.
+The other three classes extend `Employee`.

-In addition to `Employee`'s properties and methods, `Manager` will also have:
+In addition to `Employee`'s properties and methods, `Manager` also have the following:

 * `officeNumber`

 * `getRole()`   // Overridden to return 'Manager'

-In addition to `Employee`'s properties and methods, `Engineer` will also have:
+In addition to `Employee`'s properties and methods, `Engineer` also have the following:

 * `github`  // GitHub username